project-ida/two-state-quantum-systems/src/05-many-two-state-systems.md

 - $\mathbf{3} =  \ \ \ \ \  |-,- \rangle \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \  = |1, -1 \rangle$

-You might have also noticed that these eigenstates are identical to the mysterious entangled basis states that we encountered earlier.
-This implication is that we might do a better job of describing many TSS interacting with some field by working in a basis corresponding to states of constant "angular momentum".
+You might have noticed that these eigenstates are identical to the mysterious entangled basis states that we encountered earlier.
+The implication is that we might do a better job of describing many TSS interacting with some field by working in a basis corresponding to states of constant "angular momentum".

 Let's have a go and running a simulation using this basis (often called the [Dicke basis](https://journals.aps.org/pr/pdf/10.1103/PhysRev.93.99) - see also [here](http://dx.doi.org/10.1002/qute.201800043)) and see what we find.